 The onboarding process is essentially a user journey to learn about a new application or software.
 If designed correctly, it creates a positive first impression and increases the likelihood of adoption.
 According to the Nielsen Norman Group, the key purposes of onboarding include:

-“1) feature promotion — to educate users about the function and benefit of the app; 2) customization — to request user data to customize the user experience; and 3) instructions — to teach users how to use the interface”.
 A tool team might think of an onboarding process as limited to a few first screens when users open an application or software for the first time.
 For more complicated designs, onboarding can also take place over time, like when new features are introduced once users have achieved a certain level of fluency.
 This is often the case of free and open source software (FOSS) designs as they are built upon a variety of different decentralized protocols that are usually less familiar to the average, less-technical users.

 For users who aren’t familiar with XMPP, they can request to join a Snikket-hosted server and start using the app from there.
 Their friends can then join them by getting an invitation to the same server.
 If a user feels comfortable, they can find instructions on the Snikket’s website to host a XMPP server and then invite their friends.
 On the surface, this onboarding process may seem straightforward, but the user experience, on the contrary, is not.